integrations/slack/README.md

 /github unsubscribe owner/repo [feature]
 ```

-These are enabled by default, and can be disabled with the `/github unsubscribe owner/repo [feature]` command:
+These are enabled by default (when subscribing to a repo, for organizations, see below), and can be disabled with the `/github unsubscribe owner/repo [feature]` command:

 - `issues` - Opened or closed issues
 - `pulls` - New or merged pull requests